mahi160/portfolio/src/pages/blog/make-your-ai-copilot-not-autopilot.md

 ---

 **What about you?
 How do you balance using AI tools without letting them take over your thinking process?
-Share your experiences in the comments below!**
+Share your experiences!**